-All medicines apart from emergency medicines (inhalers, adrenaline auto injector, emergency epilepsy medication etc.) will be kept securely (where access by pupils is restricted).
+All medicines apart from emergency medicines (inhalers, adrenaline auto injector, midazolam etc.) will be kept securely (where access by pupils is restricted).
 Medicines are always stored in the original pharmacist's container.
-Medication is stored in the medical room or FE office.
+Pupils are told where their medication is stored and who holds the key and staff will be fully briefed on the procedures for obtaining their medication.

-Emergency medicines such as inhalers, adrenaline auto injectors and Emergency Epilepsy medication must not be locked away.
+Emergency medicines such as inhalers, adrenaline auto injectors and midazolam must not be locked away.
 If appropriate certain emergency medication can be held by the pupil, or kept in a clearly identified container in his/her classroom.
 The school will make an assessment as to the competency of each individual pupil to carry their own medication.
-Parents will be asked to supply a second adrenaline auto injector and/or asthma inhaler for each child and they will be kept in the medical room.
-Staff must ensure that emergency medication is readily available at all times i.e. during outside P.E. lessons, Hydro, FE, Temporary Building, Duke of Edinburgh Cabin, educational visits and in the event of an unforeseen emergency like a fire.
+Parents will be asked to supply a second adrenaline auto injector and/or asthma inhaler for each child and they will be kept in the school office.
+Staff must ensure that emergency medication is readily available at all times i.e. during outside P.E. lessons, educational visits and in the event of an unforeseen emergency like a fire.